The University of Vermont

 The Recombinant DNA Advisory Committee (RAC) was established by the NIH on October 7, 1974 in response to public concerns regarding the safety of manipulating genetic material through the use of recombinant DNA techniques.

 The RAC developed a set of guidelines, now known as the NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules (NIH Guidelines).
 While compliance with the NIH Guidelines is mandatory for investigators at institutions receiving NIH funds for research involving recombinant DNA, they have become a universal standard for safe scientific practice in this area of research and are followed voluntarily by many companies and other institutions not otherwise subject to their requirements.

 In addition to seeking the RAC’s advice on needed changes to the NIH Guidelines, the NIH asks the RAC to consider other matters pertinent to basic and clinical research involving recombinant DNA.
 A major responsibility of the RAC at present is to review human gene transfer research on behalf of the NIH.
 Human gene transfer trials conducted at, or sponsored by, institutions receiving NIH funding for recombinant DNA research are registered with OBA and reviewed by the RAC.

 The University of Vermont (UVM) is committed to minimizing the risks to faculty, staff, students, the public, the facilities, and the environment while using biohazardous materials during research at UVM.
-The Institutional Biosafety Committee (IBC) is responsible for ensuring the biohazardous materials as defined above are used in research appropriately.
+The Institutional Biosafety Committee (IBC) is responsible for ensuring the biohazardous materials as defined above are used in research safely and appropriately.
 IBC policies for review and use of these biohazardous materials apply to research that is:

 • Sponsored by UVM,